man00ka/text-processing-module/README.md

 ## Multilingualism
 > [!NOTE]
 > The speech to image pipeline this module was designed for, would translate speech into english text as an image
 > generation prompt.
-Thus, the module was **tailored to English**.
+Thus, `TextProcessingModule` was **tailored to English**.
-> Although technically some of the dependencies in use provide **multilingualism** to some extent, you would need
+> Although technically some of the dependencies in use provide **multilingualism** to some extent, you would still need
-> to provide your own wordlists and the code would need further improvement to support the dependencies' multilingualism.
+> to provide your own wordlists for the desired language and the code may need further improvement to fully support multilingualsim.

 ---
 ## GPU acceleration